-Allegheny Family Network (The parent company of PA Parent and Family Alliance) is a family run organization that offers parents and families peer support.
+Allegheny Family Network (The parent company of PA Parent and Family Alliance) is a family-run organization that offers parents and families peer support.
 The CEO of this nonprofit organization, Ruth Fox, raised a daughter who was diagnosed with depression and agoraphobia at a young age.
 She has taken her difficulties and her love of helping people and transformed it into an incredibly successful career in the mental health field.
 We sat down with Ruth to get her insights on raising a child with mental health or emotional challenges as well as some advice for families going through similar situations.

 How do you make sure all of your children feel special?

 I was a teenage mother, and after my husband had passed I was also a single mother.
-On top of both of those things my youngest daughter was diagnosed with depression and agoraphobia.
+On top of both of those things, my youngest daughter was diagnosed with depression and agoraphobia.
 My best advice for families struggling with this balance is to make sure you set aside a little bit of time every day for each of your children, even if it’s for 10 minutes.
-I know that raising a child with a mental health or emotional difficulties can be hard for families, it can also be very hard for the siblings.
-I wish there was sibling support groups and family counseling back when I was raising children and I want to encourage parents to utilize these services now.
+I know that raising a child with mental health or emotional difficulties can be hard for families, it can also be very hard for the siblings.
+I wish there were sibling support groups and family counseling back when I was raising children and I want to encourage parents to utilize these services now.

 What do you do when people around you don’t understand?

-I was faced with a lot of people who did not understanding my daughter's struggle.
+I was faced with a lot of people who did not understand my daughter's struggle.
 The church I worked at viewed mental health difficulties as “evil” and their advice for me was to “pray it away”.
 I did a lot of praying, but it never solved anything.
 I needed to seek professional help.
 The stigma around mental health issues was so strong that even members of my own family were not able to understand what was happening.
 They would often ask questions about what was "wrong" with my child.
 The invisible nature of mental health can cause people on the outside to judge and oversimplify the challenges.
 Ruth’s best advice is to seek out friends, supportive family members, and professional help that will actually listen to you and attempt to understand.

 What do you do when you feel alone?